uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_multiset_cls/unsafe_modifiers.rst

         template <typename K>
         size_type unsafe_erase( const K& key );

-    Removes all elements which compares equivalent to ``key`` if they exists in the container.
+    Removes all elements that are equivalent to ``key`` if they exist in the container.

     Invalidates all iterators and references to the removed element.